david-martin/proposals/sdks/js-sdk.md

 ### Advantages

 - Ability to reuse code for Cordova, React Native & Web and work in the single repository
-- Can reuse pure JS implementations for keycloak, push, sync.js etc.
+- Can reuse JavaScript implementations for keycloak, push, sync.js etc.
 - No need to adjust native code (from Native SDKs) for plugin use
 - No challenges related with cross js/native communication - fetching native stateful data.